Science-Alive/Science-Alive.github.io/_posts/intro-to-web-dev/2025-10-23-getting-started.md

 ## Intro to the Web

-The internet, at it's simplest form is a network of interconnected computers where can be shared.
+The internet, at it's simplest form, is a network of interconnected computers where information can be shared between computers.

-As an example we can think of the internet's connectivity like a social circle.
-Information is regularly exchanged and people can be reached through other people.
-In a simillar way, computers connected to the internet can also share information and reach out to other computers through the internet.
+The internet can be a lot like a social circle with lots of friends.
+Some know each other directly, while others are connected through mutual friends.
+Friends can send message to others through their close friends or get invitations to an event through the social grapevine.

 One of the most important models to describe the interactions between computers on the internet is the client-server model.

 ### Client-Server